openxc/smart-wiper/Arduino/README.md

 **Arduino firmware for the Smart Wiper**
 ===================================

 Once all the electronics are soldered and placed, we will upload the firmware on to the arduino.
-To upload the firmware you need a FTDI cable, that has a standard male USB on its other end.
+To upload the firmware you need a FTDI (3.3V) cable, that has a standard male USB on its other end.
+Notice that all pins must connect to corresponding pins of the board.

 ![ftdi](https://github.com/openxc/smart-wiper/raw/master/Docs/ftdi.JPG)